-I find that the tenant received the notice to end tenancy on February 13, 2012.
-I accept the landlord's evidence and I find that the tenant neither paid the rental arrears, nor applied to dispute the notice.
-The tenant is therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the notice.
-I grant the landlord an order of possession which must be served on the tenant.
-Should the tenant fail to comply, the order may be filed for enforcement in the Supreme Court.
+I find that the tenants received the notice to end tenancy on March 15, 2012.
+I accept the landlord's evidence and I find that the tenants neither paid the rental arrears, nor applied to dispute the notice.
+The tenants are therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the notice.
+I grant the landlord an order of possession which must be served on the tenants.
+Should the tenants fail to comply, the order may be filed for enforcement in the Supreme Court.

-I accept the evidence before me that the tenant has failed to pay \$490.00 in rent which was due on February 1, 2012.
-I find that the landlord is entitled to recover the rental arrears and I grant the landlord a monetary order for \$490.00.
+I accept the evidence before me that the tenants have failed to pay a total of \$1,250.00 in rent due on March 1, 2012.
+I find that the landlord is entitled to recover the rental arrears and I grant the landlord a monetary order for \$1,250.00.